Plaza del Carmen Mall: 1990s-2000s

 During the late 1990s, despite the opening of the Amigo Supermarkets store, the mall looked desolate.
 This was in part due to González Padín ceasing operations in October 1995 and closing their store at the mall, which was followed by other stores over the following years.

-On December 27, 2001, it was reported that Radio Shack would be opening new stores on the island by 2002.
+On December 27, 2001, it was reported that RadioShack would be opening new stores on the island by 2002.
 This included a store at the Plaza del Carmen Mall which was scheduled to open by April 2002, Radio Shack stores averaged 2,500 square feet at the time.

 By 2004, with the opening of Pitusa in the former González Padín space, and openings of offices, the mall was able to rebound somewhat economically as a mixed-use center.

 In July 2005, the mall would welcome the Healthcare Ambulatory Services' (HAS) the first outpatient clinic in the area at the time.

 2010s, and on

-In 2012, the mall had establishments such as Radio Shack, Grand Stores, Farmacias Caridad, Payless Shoe Source, Pearle Vision, Me Salvé, Marianne, 5-7-9, La Gloria, Vitanatura, Kids For Less, Sara, Modern Nails, Claró, an Advance Auto Parts, among others.
+In 2012, the mall had establishments such as RadioShack, Grand Stores, Farmacias Caridad, Payless ShoeSource, Pearle Vision, Me Salvé, Marianne, 5-7-9, La Gloria, Vitanatura, Kids For Less, Sara, Modern Nails, Claró, an Advance Auto Parts, among others.
 It also had services and offices at the time such as Humana, WIC, MCS, P.D.C.M Medical Group, Health Care Ambulatory, and other doctors offices.

 By 2015, the mall was primarily anchored by a Fallas Discount Stores which had by then replaced the former Pitusa space.
 Pitusa had closed after the consolidation of the chain in 2012.

 The Subway restaurant at Plaza del Carmen closed after it was destroyed by Hurricane Maria in September 2017, and reopened in August 2018.

 On June 30, 2017, Amigo Supermarkets closed their long-standing location at the mall, its space has since been replaced by a discount store Outlet China.

-In late October 2020, Fallas Discount Stores closed at the mall, and no plans have been made to replace the anchor space.
+In late October 2020, Fallas Discount Stores closed at the mall, no plans have been made to replace the anchor space.

 Fallas Discount Stores during liquidation in 2020.

 In January 2023, a coffee shop “Café Central” opened at the mall, this included the remodeling of a hallway leading to the coffee shop.